 “I think once a young Sumail won TI with EG, people felt like it was more okay to look elsewhere,” Adam “343” bin Akhtar Hussein told Hotspawn.
 “During that time period a lot of teams never looked at getting players from other regions, but it reached a point where a lot of teams went full circle with trying players from their own region. (…) This led to many players looking for opportunities overseas, and also being more open to expand their own horizons.”

 The departure of high profile SEA talent between TI6 and TI7, opened up spaces for new talent to emerge.
 New regional events such as WESG, ROG Masters and WCA Arena, also gave the blossoming SEA teams a platform to build their confidence on LAN.
-Although no SEA team was a major player in TI7, the year had been well spent building a new generation of talent, so when it came to Valve launching the first Dota Pro Circuit in the fall of 2017, SEA had a solid base of teams rearing to go.
+Disappointingly, no SEA team was a major player in TI7.
+Instead, the region spent the year had been well spent building a new generation of talent.
+And when it came to Valve launching the first Dota Pro Circuit in the fall of 2017, SEA had a solid base of teams rearing to go.

 The DPC, foreign interest and leadership

 Valve’s first Dota Pro Circuit season was a marathon.
 While previous competitive seasons had featured two or three Majors, the inaugural season of the DPC featured 11 Majors and 11 Minors.
-Each of the 22 events came with a Regional Qualifier, meaning a guaranteed place for at least one South East Asian team.
+Each of the 22 events came with a Regional Qualifier.
+This meant that there was a guaranteed place for at least one South East Asian team.
 While this was a blessing for South East Asia Dota, it was also a curse.
 Organizations were uncertain of the intentions of foreign players suddenly interested in moving to the region.

 “The narrative at the time was that SEA had very good mechanical players, but not enough good leaders/strategists or even experienced captain figures that knew what it took to win tournaments.
 Demon coming in and taking TNC from Open to TI and handing that loss to OG cemented the idea there was a lot to learn,” Pao Bago, Fnatic’s former analyst and current Chief Gaming Officer at Tier One Entertainment told Hotspawn.
 “In a lot of ways TNC perfected that style.
 The next year they brought in 1437, who further developed the team.
 He was the one who arguably brought up Armel to his status now, before leaving the team.”